AdobeDocs/experience-manager-64.en/help/sites-deploying/home.md

 ---
 title: AEM 6.4 Deploying User Guide
 seo-title: AEM 6.4 Deploying User Guide
 description: This guide covers all AEM Deploying tasks, such as installing and deploying AEM.
 seo-description: Covers all AEM Deploying tasks, such as installing and deploying AEM.
+exl-id: ff85787a-1203-4620-bf14-1b09893c3be8
 ---
 # AEM 6.4 Deploying User Guide

 This guide covers all AEM Deploying tasks, such as installing and deploying AEM.